percona/everest-doc/docs/quick-install.md

     !!! note:
         The default admin password is stored in plain text.
 It is highly recommended to update the password using `everestctl` to ensure that the passwords are hashed.

+    For information on user management, see the section [manage users in Percona Everest](administer/manage_users.md).

 4. Access the Everest UI/API using one of the following options for exposing it, as Everest is not exposed with an external IP by default: